bingomanatee/react-picker/README.md

 If you simply must change how the `ChoiceContainer` operates you can override it as a property of Picker.
-Keep in mind you'll have to clone or in some other way affect the operation of the stock ChoiceContainer, displaying the options and hooking onClick to the stores' `toggleChoice` action.
+Keep in mind you'll have to clone or in some other way affect the operation of the stock ChoiceContainer, displaying the options and hooking onClick to the stores' `chooseOption` action.

 ChoiceContainer is not a dropdown by default -- it's a "Push down" that appears below the children when its activated by setting display to true.
 You can change that by